BuoyantIO/gitops-faces/README.md

 [real-world-argo-linkerd] repo, and going through that workshop is the best way to use this repo.

+### Argo CD

+Point Argo to the `argocd/applications` directory of this repo.
+The assumption is that you've already installed Linkerd and Emissary-ingress into the cluster.

+### Other

 Alternately, you can also just fork this repo and play around with whatever GitOps setup you have going.
 You'll need a Kubernetes cluster into which you've already installed [Linkerd], [Emissary-ingress], and the [Faces demo], and both Emissary and Faces must be part of the Linkerd mesh.

+You can look at the `argocd` directory for reference, but here are the steps:

+1. Create the `faces` namespace.
+Make sure it's annotated with `linkerd.io/inject: enabled` (there's a suitable manifest in `argocd/resources/bootstrap/faces-namespace.yaml`).

+2. Install the Faces Helm chart from `oci://registry-1.docker.io/dwflynn/faces-chart:0.8.0`.

-Once that's done, point your favorite GitOps setup to the `k8s` directory in this repo: the manifests there will configure Emissary and the Faces demo so that if you point your browser at the Emissary ingress service, you'll see
+3. Install the manifests in the `k8s` directory to configure Emissary to talk to Faces.

+The end result should be that if you point your browser at the `emissary-ingress` service in the `emissary` namespace, you'll see

 - The Linkerd Viz dashboard at `/`
 - The Faces demo at `/faces/`